13 June 2019

 But these issues are also easy to fix - if you have the right tools.
 The common thread between all of these problems is a lack of communication.
 That’s why retailers are increasingly turning to digitized tools to improve the flow of communication between stores, area managers and HQ.

-Here’s how compliance can be improved using an in-store conversion optimization platform like YOOBIC Operations:
+Here’s how compliance can be improved using a platform like YOOBIC:

 All the information you need, collated in one place - it really is that easy.
 And trust us, the improvement in customer experience that you'll see from making this change will have a tremendous impact on your conversion rate.